Danny Quon 關立民 大師兄

 Chief Dance Instructor

-From 1981 to 1982, Danny learned the martial art of Wushu from visiting instructors at Hon Hsing until the brief resumption of his Choy Lee Fut training again in late 1982 at the Lee’s Society of Canada then permanently at Hon Hsing with the return of Sifu Peter Wong in 1985.
-In the 1990s through to the new millennium, Danny would dedicate his free time in assisting his Sifu, Hon Hsing and the Wongs’ Benevolent Association of Canada to complete its community commitments and in the club’s involvement with worthy charitable causes both in Canada and in Asia.
+From 1981 to 1982, Danny learned the martial art of Wushu from visiting instructors at Hon Hsing until the brief resumption of his Choy Lee Fut training again in late 1982 at the Lee’s Society of Canada then permanently at Hon Hsing in 1985.
+In the 1990s through to the new millennium, Danny would dedicate his free time in assisting Hon Hsing and the Wongs’ Benevolent Association of Canada to complete its community commitments and in the club’s involvement with worthy charitable causes both in Canada and in Asia.
 It was also during this period that Danny completed a Double Honours Degree in Economics & Finance and in Political Science under full scholarship from Simon Fraser University in conjunction with the University of Hong Kong and National Taiwan Normal University.

 In 2002, the Government of Canada awarded Danny with the distinguished Queen’s Golden Jubilee Medal and again in 2012 with the Queen’s Diamond Jubilee Medal for his long and exemplary volunteer service to Vancouver’s Chinese community and to Canada.